 Lower back muscles will become short and strong through overuse and the hip flexors will also become shortened due to the anterior pelvic tilt.
 This tightness will cause lower back pain and tension.

 Upper abdominal and chest muscles will tighten up which can affect your breathing.

-With the head pushed forward for better viewing of the computer screen the muscles in the back of the neck can become lengthened and suffer from overuse as they support the extra weight.
+With your head pushed forward for better viewing of the computer screen the muscles in the back of your neck can become lengthened and suffer from overuse as they support the extra weight.
 This can cause severe tension leading to pain and restricted movement.

-To alleviate these issues, I would ask the client to consider the following actions:
+To alleviate these issues, I would ask you to consider the following actions:

 Get your workstation assessed by your company’s occupational health team to make sure it is as ergonomic as possible.
 Computer screen at correct level, adjustable chair, lumbar support, foot rest and headphones will all help you to maintain the correct posture while seated.
 This improved posture will reduce some of the pressures being placed on the lower back and neck muscles.
 If your company does not have an occupational health department then you should talk to Human Resources about employing a consultant or specialist for the day so that all the staff can benefit from these assessments.
 Alternatively, there are plenty of self – help instructions on the internet.
 Standing up for part of the day can be beneficial.
 Variable height desks are available for this purpose and can help those with back problems.
 The investment by the company would be off- set by less sickness absence and a more motivated workforce who feels that the company cares about their health.